 WaveTech’s Innovative CCT® and BARS® Technologies: a Second Life for Stationary AGM VRLA Batteries With Premature Capacity Loss

-Valve-regulated lead-acid batteries of AGM design are widely used for backup power in stationary applications like telecoms, data centers, UPS, etc. Discharge is usually at constant power mode what requires highly porous and sustainable microstructures of the active materials and sufficient amounts of sulfuric acid.
-Recharge profiles can comprise constant current, floating, pulsed chare or boost charge.
-This is supposed to ensure long-time battery performance even at frequent power interruptions.
+Valve-regulated lead-acid batteries of AGM design are widely used for back-up power in stationary applications like telecoms, data centres, UPS, etc. The discharge of AGM batteries is usually at constant power mode, requiring highly porous and sustainable microstructures of the active materials and sufficient amounts of sulfuric acid.
+Recharge profiles typically comprise constant current, floating, pulsed or boost charges.
+This charge regime is supposed to ensure long battery performance even at frequent power interruptions.
+Unfortunately, AGM batteries under these conditions demonstrate shorter service time (or cycle life) than claimed by the manufacturer (design life).

-This is a result of the special CCT charge pulse profile we use, and of the unique BARS recovery procedures we apply.
-Mobility of ions and rates of battery reactions are affected positively.
-The new technology and machines of WaveTech allow battery users and owners to extend the service life of their batteries by two to three years, postponing sending them to scrap.
+Additionally, the technologies developed by WaveTech reduce the rate of water loss, corrosion, and heat evolution.
+No changes in phase composition were observed.
+The results from the special CCT charge pulse profile used and the unique BARS recovery procedures we apply will be discussed during this presentation.
+The new technology of WaveTech allows battery users and owners to extend the service life of their batteries by two to three years.

 Presenters